MustaphaU/Multistage-Multimodal-Recommender-System-on-Amazon-EKS-with-NVIDIA-Merlin/readme.md

 `top_category` — the user's dominant item category over the past 24 hours — is updated in near real-time without retraining:

-- When a user interacts with an item, the serving Lambda adds it to a Redis sorted set (`user:{id}:recent_items`) and enqueues an SQS message
+- When a user interacts with an item, the serving Lambda adds it to a Valkey sorted set (`user:{id}:recent_items`) and enqueues an SQS message
-- The `recsys-feature-computation` Lambda triggers on that message, recomputes `top_category` from the sorted set, and writes it to both the **Feast online store** (Redis) for immediate serving and the **S3 offline store** (Parquet) for the next incremental training run
+- The `recsys-feature-computation` Lambda triggers on that message, recomputes `top_category` from the sorted set, and writes it to both the **Feast online store** (Valkey) for immediate serving and the **S3 offline store** (Parquet) for the next incremental training run
 - The incremental training pipeline reads the S3 offline store to override stale Feast historical features, eliminating training/serving skew for `top_category`

 ---